 For hazardous waste reporting, you need to know all the wastes that your facility generates.
 This includes not only solid waste but also liquid or gaseous wastes.
-To evaluate whether your facility generates hazardous waste, you need to understand all wastes produced by all areas and processes at your facility and how much of these wastes are generated monthly and annually.
-Records that would be useful for this step would be any disposal records or manifests that you have.
+To evaluate whether your facility generates hazardous waste, you need to understand all wastes produced by all areas and processes, and how much of these wastes are generated monthly and annually.
+Records that would be useful for this step would be waste disposal records or manifests.

 Step 2: Determine if your waste is hazardous.

 Once you have your list of wastes, you need to evaluate each waste to determine whether it meets the definition of hazardous.
 Wastes can be determined to be hazardous because they are a listed waste, which means they are on a list of specific chemicals or wastes that are determined to be hazardous, or because they have a characteristic which makes them hazardous (like being flammable or toxic).
 Other wastes might be not hazardous but have special requirements for handling and disposal.
 These wastes are universal wastes or special wastes.
 There are different reporting requirements for those types of wastes.